matao1984/temcompanion/README.md

 ## 6. Change history

+### v1.2.5
+- Improved rendering speed for interactive measuring and line profile by using blitting

 ### v1.2.4
 - Fixed incorrect data type handling in stack operations that causes app crash
 - Add save metadata option for batch conversion